pavel-paulau/perfdb/README.md

 The latest stable **perfkeeper** binaries are available on the [Releases](https://github.com/pavel-paulau/perfkeeper/releases) page.

-Just download the file for your platform and and run it in terminal:
+Just download the file for your platform and run it in terminal:

 	$ ./perfkeeper